Don Lapre

-Donald D. Lapre (May 19, 1964 – October 2, 2011) was an American multi-level marketing and infomercial salesman.
-His work involved product packages such as "The Greatest Vitamin in the World" and "Making Money Secrets".
+Donald D. Lapre (May 19, 1964 – October 2, 2011) was an American multi-level marketing (MLM) salesman and infomercial pitchman.
+His work involved product packages such as "Making Money Secrets" and "The Greatest Vitamin in the World."

 Lapre was criticized as selling questionable business plans that often did not work for his clients.
-In June 2011, Lapre was charged with 41 counts of conspiracy, mail fraud, wire fraud, and promotional money laundering related to his Internet businesses.
+In June 2011, Lapre was charged with 41 counts of conspiracy, mail fraud, wire fraud, and promotional money laundering related to his internet businesses.
 He was arrested for failing to appear in court to face these charges.

-He died on October 2, 2011, while in jail awaiting trial.
-The autopsy report stated that he died of blood loss after cutting his throat with a razor blade.
+He died on October 2, 2011, due to apparent suicide while in jail awaiting trial.
+The autopsy report stated he died of massive blood loss after cutting his own throat with a razor blade.

+Early life

+Born in Providence, Rhode Island, and raised in a modest family environment by his parents, Wilfred and Shirley Lapre, Don had four siblings: brothers Mike and Brian, and sisters Debbie and Michelle.
+The family moved to Phoenix, Arizona, when Don was age 7.
+He later attended Sunnyslope High School, where he dropped out at age 16, motivated by the need to contribute to the family income and join his father's house-painting business, forgoing formal education in favor of immediate sales and labor opportunities.
+At age 18, Don worked as a retail manager at Gemco department store.
+In 1988, at age 24, he married Sally Redondo, his wife of an eventual 23 years; they had two daughters.